Overview of study programme

 IoT Distributed Embedded Software

-The Distributed Embedded Software course teaches students how to develop heterogeneously distributed software applications.
+The module teaches students how to develop heterogeneously distributed software applications.
 They learn to take into account the particular constraints of each device (e.g. energy, computational power, price of resources) and the scalability requirements of IoT applications (rapid upscaling) when distributing software over various heterogeneous platforms.
 They also learn to test applications correctly.
 Besides component-based testing, simulation-based hyper-scale testing plays an important role in this.
-By the end of the course, the students should understand that they can only assess the limits and potential of an IoT application if it has been tested at the correct scale, and that simulation offers a useful solution.
+By the end of the module, the students should understand that they can only assess the limits and potential of an IoT application if it has been tested at the correct scale, and that simulation offers a useful solution.

 - 3D printing techniques: overview, limitations and advantages of each technique